4L4N4F/mini-pipeline-ApplicationTracker/README.md

 A personal data project designed to track and analyze job applications.
+This project shows how everyday tools can be combined into a **functional data pipeline (ETL)** — proving that automation and analytics can be both simple and impactful.

+## 🧠 Goals
-The goal is to transform my job-hunting process into a structured, visual dataset that helps me identify trends — such as most requested skills, application frequency, and success patterns over time.
+- Transform my job-hunting process into a structured, visual dataset.
+- Track my job-search performance
+- Identify patterns and recurring skill requirements
+- Use data to guide my job-hunting strategy

-⚙️ ETL workflow
+## ⚙️ ETL workflow

 This project follows a lightweight ETL (Extract, Transform, Load) pipeline built entirely with no-code and low-code tools.